 The Price Index is a normalized average of price relatives for a particular category of products or services in a specific geographical region for a given time period.
-There are dozens of complex formulas used to explain the idea of PI, but we are here to share with you a much simpler method you can apply directly to your business with minimal effort.
+There are dozens of complex formulas used to explain the idea of PI, but we are here to share with you a much simpler equation for CPI you can apply directly to your business with minimal effort.

 The simplest example of Price Index usage is for the end of the week, month, quarter, or year when the retailer wants to discover the reasons why their net profit decreased.
 As long as the Price Index is directly connected to sales, it’s easy to see using historical sales and pricing data.

-Below you’ll find a theoretical and practical part on how to calculate competitive pricing formula to define your real competitors and their impact on your sales.
+Below you’ll find a theoretical and practical macroeconomics part on how to calculate formula for CPI model to define your real competitors and their impact on your sales.

 Lastly, to see how competitor prices influence your sales, you need to determine the average price index for each competitor.
 This can be calculated by the following formula: